kasemir/epics-train/README.md

  * GNOME Applications
  * Development Tools

+Would like to _not_ install these, to be removed later:
+ * LibreOffice
+ * Brasero, Rythmbox, shotwell

 Network & Host name: Turn ethernet "on", hostname `training.epics`

 Users: Set root password to `$root`.
 Add user `training`, pass `$training` and add group `wheel`